 Known as the best place to purchase fresh local fish and fall produce, the Halifax Seaport Farmers’ Market famous farmers’ market is also home to local vendors serving prepared food from around the world, including Turkish, Lebanese, Asian, Italian, and more.

-Don’t hesitate to start your holiday shopping at the countless craft vendors at “North America’s Oldest Farmers’ Market”, including Gypsy Road Glass, Silver and Stone, Kudos Signs and Gifts, Osha Mae Soap, Naturally Wood, and dozens of others.
+Don’t hesitate to start your holiday shopping at the countless craft vendors at “North America’s Oldest Farmers’ Market”, including WaterDragon Pottery, Drop of Rain Jewelry, Osha Mae Soap, Ashwurks, and dozens more!

 4 – Hike the Haunted Hollow of Hammond Plains